Jessicavazm/t1w7_tuesday/pseudocode.md

 # Pseudocode
 - Plain language description of the steps in an algorithm or a program.
-- Bridge between between the program's logic and the actual code.
+- Bridge between the program's logic and the actual code.

 ## Importance
 - Helps to understand and plan the program logic, so it's easier to code.